 Think of your EDC kit as that small set of practical items that in an ideal situation, you’d never leave the house without.

-Typically consisting of some form of wallet or compact carrying pouch, a tactical EDC knife, a couple of keychain tools (like a compact flashlight or multitool) and a tactical pen, your everyday carry set is your first line of defense for reacting and responding to a situation head-on whenever you’re away from home.
+Typically consisting of some form of wallet or compact carrying pouch, a tactical everyday carry knife, a couple of key chain tools (like a compact flashlight or multitool) and even a tactical pen, your everyday carry set is your first line of defense for reacting and responding to a situation head-on whenever you’re away from home and don’t have a more comprehensive range of gear to hand.

-A bit like your own bespoke personal and mobile “break in case of emergency” kit, your everyday carry items are there to help you out when things go south, giving you the vital support you need to get to safety or deal with a situation.
+A bit like your own bespoke personal and mobile “break in case of emergency” kit, your everyday carry items are there to help you out when things go south, giving you the vital support you need to get to safety or deal with a situation on the ground.

 Tactical EDC Gear

-Pinning down what it means for an item to be considered ‘tactical’ can be a tough one, but there are definitely a specific set of criteria that make elements of your EDC kit tactical in nature and ready to deal with whatever situation you may end up facing.
+Pinning down what it means for an item to be considered ‘tactical’ can be a tough one, but there are definitely a specific set of criteria that make elements of your EDC kit tactical in nature and mean you can be ready to deal with whatever situation you may end up facing.

 Generally speaking, tactical refers to the ability to perform under a potentially extreme set of circumstances in possibly adverse environment, achieving an intended goal but with enough versatility to then perform other functions as well as in everyday life.

-As with other preparedness gear such as tactical flashlights, building a tactical EDC kit means choosing a set of equipment that is able to offer continual high performance throughout a multitude of scenarios.
+As with other preparedness gear such as tactical flashlights and survival knives, building a tactical EDC kit or everyday carry solution means choosing a set of equipment that is able to offer continual high performance throughout a multitude of scenarios.

 Building a Bespoke EDC Kit